 Google third-party policy

-Welcome to the Google third-party policy centre.
-Here you'll find the requirements for third parties that purchase or manage Google advertising on behalf of their customers.
+This policy applies to all third parties that purchase or manage Google advertising on behalf of their customers.

 Our third-party policy covers three areas:

 - Transparency requirements: Information that you need to share with your customers